TrunkRecorder/trunkrecorder.github.io/docs/DEBUG.md

 gdb trunk-recorder core
 ```

 6. *gdb* is a powerful debugging platform.
 However, all we need is a trace of the crash.
 After *gdb* has finished loading, type in `bt full` to get a trace.
-Copy all of the output from *gdb* into a new [GitHub Issue](https://github.com/robotastic/trunk-recorder/issues/new), along with as much information as possible on what maybe casuing the crash.
+Copy all of the output from *gdb* into a new [GitHub Issue](https://github.com/robotastic/trunk-recorder/issues/new), along with as much information as possible on what maybe causing the crash.

 # How to Capture an IQ Sample